SV Law

 Types of Construction Contracts: Key Considerations for Owners and Contractors

-1. Lump sum or fixed price contracts
+1. Lump sum or fixed price contract

-2. Time and materials
+2. Time and materials contract

-3. Unit Price
+3. Unit price contract

 Lump Sum Contracts